 OK, OK.
 My kid doesn’t really need another tutu.
 But I saw this tutorial and just had to make one.
 I did mine a little differently than hers, but she gets all the credit for the idea (and even the color choice).
 You can never have too many tutus, right?

-Be sure to also check out this DIY fairy wings tutorial!
+Be sure to also check out this DIY fairy wings tutorial and our paper flower fairy crown tutorial!

 What You Need to Make a Tutu